tho15/vehicle-detection/writeup_template.md

 To find out which color space is prefered for HOG feature, we use **`skimage.hog()`** and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`to show the hog images of a random car image.

-**RGB Hog feature images**
+RGB Hog feature images
 ![RGB Hog feature images](output_images/hog_images_rgb.png)

-**HLS Hog feature images**
+HLS Hog feature images
 ![HLS Hog feature images](output_images/hog_images_hls.png)

-**HSV Hog feature images**
+HSV Hog feature images
 ![HSV Hog feature images](output_images/hog_images_hsv.png)

-**YCrCb Hog feature images**
+YCrCb Hog feature images
 ![YCrCb Hog feature images](output_images/hog_images_ycrcb.png)

-Visually we can see there are less overlop in all three channels' Hog images in YCrCb and RGB color space.
-Combine what we find in color histogram plots, YCrCb seems to be a prefer color space to use.
+Visually we can see there are less overlop in all three channels' Hog images in both YCrCb and RGB color space.
+Combine what we have found in color histogram plots, YCrCb seems to be a prefer color space to use.
 Testing the classifier with different color spaces also confirms we get best result from YCrCb color space.

 The code for HOG feature extraction is implemented in function `get_hog_features` in `utils.py` file.